HEA Beam

 • Available in sizes typically ranging from HEA 100 to HEA 1000, where the number represents the beam height in millimeters

-Advantages and Features of H Beams
+Advantages and Features of H Shaped Beams

 H shaped are widely recognized for their extensive use in the construction industry.
 Manufactured from structural steel, they are also commonly utilized in the construction of bridges and ships.
-As part of the structural profiles category, HEA beam prices vary depending on their dimensions and weight, and detailed pricing is provided in the table below.
+As part of the structural profiles category, HEA Steel beam prices vary depending on their dimensions and weight, and detailed pricing is provided in the table below.

 👉 Click here for current HEA beam prices.

-Ordering HEA Beams
+Ordering HEA Steel Beams

 HEA beams are known for their high strength and load-bearing capacity.
 Prices vary based on the beam’s size and weight.
 You can select the most suitable dimensions for your project and purchase them with the assurance of HL Metal Demir Çelik Sanayi quality.

-Whether you choose from our range of standard HEA beams or require a custom-fabricated solution, our customer support team is ready to assist you.
+Whether you choose from our range of standard HEA shaped or require a custom-fabricated solution, our customer support team is ready to assist you.
 In addition to fast delivery options, our wide product portfolio ensures that you can easily find what you’re looking for.

 1. Construction and Structural Profiles